Touch-n-Heart/front/README.md

 # Touch n Heart  - front

-4 screens are availables : Explore, Matches, Messages and Profile.
-You'll find some components like Card Component to pass props and variant.
-No frameworks UI like Bootstrap or Material UI are used.
+4 screens are availables : Match, Playground, Messages and Me.

 - **Easy to use** 🤘
 - **Made with Expo** ⚡